Prevention and avoidance of mold

 In addition to heating, proper ventilation plays an important role in avoiding mold.
 A suitable room temperature ensures that the relative humidity does not exceed a critical level and that the outer walls do not cool down too much, so that no water settles.
 The absolute humidity cannot be regulated by the temperature.
 Over time, more and more water vapor collects in the air – for example through breathing – and this increases the likelihood that water will settle.

 Smaller measures also prevent the formation of mold.
 The aim is not to unnecessarily increase the humidity.
 For example, drying laundry in the home increases the humidity significantly and should therefore be avoided.
-If this is not possible, make sure to ventilate the room more often than usual in order to reduce the additional humidity.
+If this is not possible, ensure that the room used is ventilated more often than usual in order to reduce the additional moisture.
 Another measure is not to keep the potting soil of indoor plants too wet or to replace moldy soil immediately.
 This also reduces the humidity.
 Storing firewood, which always contains some residual moisture, should also be avoided in the apartment – if possible.

 Furthermore, the arrangement of the home furniture can promote mold growth.
 If there are larger pieces of furniture such as cupboards on the outside walls, which potentially cool down more easily, the air between the cupboard and the wall can no longer circulate and moisture is deposited and consequently mold forms.
 Furniture should therefore be placed at a distance of 5 – 10 cm from the outside walls.